 And if you’re willing to go further outside of the New York City area, the state itself has many scenic drives and hikes to check out.
-Here is a list of scenic drives you can enjoy throughout this state that I’ve done and highly recommend!
+Here is a list of scenic drives in New York you can enjoy that I’ve done and highly recommend!

 If you’ve been to Clove Lakes Park, let me know if you agree!